Audiveris/audiveris/docs/_pages/main/book_parameters.md

   In some cases, supporting a rather rare feature may imply collateral damages, the small note heads are such example of tricky features.
   So it is safer to use them only when you have to.

-  NOTA: a switch disables a feature only for the OMR automatic recognition, the feature remains available for manual user actions.
+  NOTA: a switch can disable a feature only for the OMR automatic recognition, the feature remains available for manual user actions.
+  {: .nota-bg }
   * Articulations
   * Chord names
   * Fingering digits